Jamienie/Jamienie.github.io/_posts/2018-09-14-first-blog-post.md

 ![images]({{ site.baseurl }}/images/lipstick deleted.png)

 `del` statement removes an item from list without printing out the deleted item.
 When we run `del`, there is no output.
 `.pop()` method can also delete item from the list.
-But the difference is `.pop()` output the item being deleted and deletes it from the list.
+But the difference is `.pop()` outputs the item being deleted and deletes it from the list.

 ![images]({{ site.baseurl }}/pop bread.png)